raul23/equifax-data-breach/README.rst

   hackers and their supposedly co-conspirators **DIRECTLY** accessed China-based IP addresses multiple times during their 2-month attack.
-This is a very basic and surprising mistake to commit when hiding their tracks is suppose to be the most important things to accomplish because the network intrusions rest on constantly keeping the anonymity of the attackers.
+This is a very basic and surprising mistake to commit when hiding their tracks is supposed to be the most important thing to accomplish because the network intrusions rest on constantly keeping the anonymity of the attackers.
   Accessing servers only from outside of China was not rigidly followed by the allegd group of hackers unless they really wanted to be identified